BranchMetrics/branch_io_cli/README.md

 configured and passes validation, and no Universal Link domain is present that does not pass validation.

+By default, all build configurations in the project are validated.
+To validate a different list of configurations, including a single configuration, specify the `--configurations` option.

 See https://github.com/BranchMetrics/branch_io_cli#validate-command for more information.